cojdev/todo-api/README.md

 The application will be accessible at http://localhost:4001

+### Playground

+You can test endpoints with the api playground at: http://localhost:

 ## Endpoints

 ### Get all tasks `GET /task`
 <details>
 <summary>Response</summary>
 <p>
 ```json
 {
   "success": "Boolean of response success",